Conn Smythe: Family and personal life

 Smythe married Irene Sands on March 17, 1920, at Central Methodist Church.
 The couple lived in an apartment on St. Clair Avenue, then moved to the Runnymede area of Toronto to be close to Smythe's sand and gravel business, which operated a gravel pit north-west of Jane Street and St. Clair.
 (Smythe Park exists on the site today).
 In 1927, after their first two children, Stafford and Miriam, were born, they moved to the Baby Point enclave of Toronto, where they would live for the rest of their lives.
 Irene and Smythe had two other children, Hugh and Patricia.
 Hugh became a doctor; a specialist in rheumatology, and later a director of Maple Leaf Gardens.
 Patricia died due to an allergic attack at the age of ten, in 1945.
 Stafford became involved in the Smythe sand and gravel business and Maple Leaf Gardens before dying of complications from a bleeding ulcer in 1971.
 Stafford's son Thomas was a stick boy with the Maple Leafs and later was involved with the Toronto Marlboros and Doug Laurie Sporting Goods at Maple Leaf Gardens, before becoming director of the Smythe Charitable Foundation after Conn's death.

 Smythe's father died in 1947 at 86 years of age.
 Smythe had had a rapprochement with his father, seeing him at Christmas and at times when Albert came to Toronto to preach.
 After his father's death, Smythe joined the Theosophical Society and remained a member for life.
 In 1977, Smythe explained why he was a theosophist: "It's because a theosophist teaches you that ya can't get away with anything in this life anyway."

 Irene Smythe was diagnosed with cancer after Christmas 1963.
 The illness progressed and Irene died on June 20, 1965.
 Due to the amount of pain Irene endured, Conn and Irene considered using a revolver to end her life, but near the end she told Conn that it was a "coward's way out" and she endured.
 After the amount of pain Irene endured, Smythe called her death a "blessed release."
 Smythe set up a foundation at the University of Toronto in her name, which opened the Irene Eleanor Smythe Pain Clinic at Toronto General Hospital.

 On April 20, 1978, Smythe suffered a heart attack.
-He spent a month in the hospital, in time to spend May 18 at Woodbine, where he had four horses racing that day.
+He spent a month in the hospital, and got out in time to spend May 18 at Woodbine, where he had four horses racing that day.
 His health continued to deteriorate and Conn realized that he was dying.
 He arranged for his grandson Thomas Smythe to take over the Conn Smythe Foundation, and he made gifts of money to relatives.
 Conn Smythe died at the age of 85 in 1980 at his home on Baby Point.
 He is interred with Irene at Park Lawn Cemetery in Toronto.